itsabhi013/M1_SnakeGame_Game/1_Requirements/README.md

 # Strenght

-While playing this game you will feel realistic feel of mobile game.
+* While playing this game you will feel realistic feel of mobile game.
+* It is easy to implement.
+* Excellent user interface.

 # Weakness

 * Graphics is not used in this project.
 * Player profile is not there.

+# Opportunities

+* This is an excellent opportunity to learn about spatial awareness and plan ahead to your next move.
+* Snake is a classic game that requires players to assess their surroundings and find the quickest or safest route to a point.

+# Threats

+* There are similar game developed in the world wide.
+* Increasing number of International competitors.

 # High Level Requirements